 Introduction to TESOL Methodology (Optional module, 30 credits)

 This module is aimed at students with little or no previous teaching experience and will provide an introduction to Teaching English to Speakers of other Languages (TESOL).
 The module focuses on the nature of English language learners, who they are and why they need to learn English and the purposes they will use the language for.
 The module discusses the various teaching methods and materials which are typically used in English language teaching contexts and will show students how to evaluate teaching materials as well as giving hands-on practice in developing their own materials.
 Students will learn how to plan and teach lessons, and the course provides opportunities for observing experienced English teachers at work.
-An assessed peer teaching practice is included in the module.

 Education, Diversity and Equality (Optional module, 30 credits)